Costa Rica Reminded Me Why I Fell In Love With Backpacking

 It didn't.

-But because it brought me back to the feeling I had while backpacking through Southeast Asia years earlier:
+It reminded me of the feeling I had while backpacking through Southeast Asia years earlier.

-It reminded me of the version of travel that made me fall in love with traveling in the first place.
+It brought me back to the kind of travel that made me fall in love with exploring in the first place.

-The thing I remember most is how loud nature constantly was.
+The thing I remember most is how loud nature was.

 Birds.